An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Methodology

 \subsubsection{Attributes Construction}

-\mbox{}\\ To comprehensively collect factors influencing the detection of security defects by LLMs, excluding the prompt and the model itself, we undertook the following steps:

-First, we \textbf{collected} the attributes from previous works~\citep{paul2021security, mcintosh2016empirical, thongtanunam2017review} that were utilized in analyzing relationships related to code review and applicable to the code file data in our work.
-Given that LLMs understand and generate text token by token, we \textbf{adjusted} the factor adopted from \cite{mcintosh2016empirical} --- `Size', to `Token' (see the first row of Table~\ref{tbl:factors}), as larger code files typically contain more tokens.
+To comprehensively collect factors influencing the detection of security defects by LLMs, excluding the prompt and the model itself, we undertook the following steps: First, we \textbf{collected} the attributes from previous works~\citep{paul2021security, mcintosh2016empirical, thongtanunam2017review} that were utilized in analyzing relationships related to code review and applicable to the code file data in our work.
+Given that LLMs understand and generate texts token by token, we \textbf{adjusted} the factor adopted from \cite{mcintosh2016empirical} --- `Size', to `Token' (see the first row of Table~\ref{tbl:factors}), as larger code files typically contain more tokens.
 Next, we extracted characteristics of data that were explicitly indicated to affect or correlate with the capabilities of LLMs in \cite{chen2023chatgpt, Sovrano_2025}, \textbf{transforming} them into factors for our experiment.
 Lastly, after thoroughly observing and analyzing the distribution of responses, we further \textbf{created} and adopted several potentially influential factors based on our observations.
-In the end, we obtained a list of \black{11} factors in Table~\ref{tbl:factors}, along with the source, definition, and rationale for each factor.
+In the end, we obtained a list of 11 factors in Table~\ref{tbl:factors}, along with the source, definition, and rationale for each factor.

 Since acquiring a factor like `AuthorExperience' entails querying the code review history of projects, we utilized Gerrit API to retrieve detailed information for all patchsets under each code change.
-We used Python scripts complemented with manual analysis to query, compute, and label these factors. \black{We aggregated the dataset from three repetitive experiments, yielding 1,263 responses from \textit{GPT-4+\(\textbf{P}_{cid}\)} and 1,509 responses from \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)}.
-Each experiment contributed 421 and 503 responses, respectively, with their factor values ready for model fitting.}
+We used Python scripts complemented with manual analysis to query, compute, and label these factors. \black{Data from three repetitive experiments were then aggregated for model fitting, resulting in 1,263 responses from \textit{\black{GPT-4 (ChatGPT)}+\(\textbf{P}_{cid}\)} and 1,509 responses from \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)}.
+All continuous explanatory variables were standardized prior to regression analysis.}